YongxueLiu/PX4-ROS2-2D-LiDAR-MOD/README.md

 - For best results, align LiDAR frame with drone FRD convention.
 - Designed for **planar environments**; not suitable for 3D obstacle avoidance.

----

-> 🚀 Ready to integrate with local planners like Nav2, EGO-Planner, or custom PX4 avoidance logic!